SE::Google::Suggest - Google Search Suggestion Scraper

-A parser of search suggestions by keywords in Google.
-With the SE::Google::Suggest parser, you can automatically collect keyword databases from Google search suggestions by query.
-Using the SE::Google::Suggest parser, you can easily and quickly parse Google suggestions by query based on the selected country, language, or domain.
+Google search suggests scraper by keywords.
+Thanks to the SE::Google::Suggest scraper, you can automatically collect keyword bases from Google search engine suggests by query.
+Using the SE::Google::Suggest scraper, you can easily and quickly scrape Google suggests by query based on the selected country, language, or domain.

-Thanks to the multi-threaded work of A-Parser, the processing speed of requests can reach 6000 requests per minute, which on average allows you to receive up to 45000 - 46000 results per minute.
+Thanks to A-Parser's multi-threaded operation, query processing speed can reach 6000 queries per minute, which on average allows receiving up to 45000-46000 results per minute.

-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
-Using result filtering, you can immediately clean up the result by removing all unnecessary garbage (using minus-words).
+You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+By using results filtering you can immediately clean the result, removing all unnecessary junk (by using negative keywords).

-The A-Parser functionality allows you to save the parsing settings of the SE::Google::Suggest parser for further use (presets), set a parsing schedule, and much more.
+A-Parser's functionality allows saving parsing settings for the SE::Google::Suggest scraper for future use (presets), setting a parsing schedule, and much more.

 Capabilities

-• Supports selection of search country, domain, and language of results
+- Supports selection of search country, domain, language results

-• Ability to select a source to use for collecting suggestions (the Client option)
+- Ability to select the source, to use for collecting suggests (option Client)

-• Ability to remove HTML tags from parsing results (the Remove HTML tags option)
+- Ability to remove HTML tags from scraping results (option Remove HTML tags)

-• Queries must be specified as search phrases, for example:
+As queries, you must specify search phrases, for example:

 write essay